FAQs

 Typically, there are two synchronous sessions for a course, one at the beginning and one at the end of the course.
 The rest of the course is typically asynchronous where the learner is answering discussion board questions or completing assignments.

-Degree learners are required to attend In-Residence Week, which takes place on the USU campus the third full week of July each year.
+Degree learners are required to attend In-Residence, a week-long in-person learning experience on the USU campus that takes place the 3rd week of July each year.

 Very rarely.
 The objectives of our courses are focused on health professions education and do not frequently align with the objectives of courses offered in other master’s programs.
 At times, we do offer practicum credit for completed professional development certificates or related courses from other master’s programs.